 The driving force underlying such growth in industrial and service sectors of the state is the successful implementation of the reform policy measures in the state.
 In fact, the government of the state by dint of various economic reform measures is capable of generating a favourable entrepreneurial and industrial atmosphere in the state, and is able to make fashion the efficiency and competiveness in the economy.
-Liberalizing the investment in most of the economic affairs, making flexibility in registration procedure, providing various incentives such as subsidy and concessional loans, tax concession for sufficient years, developing physical infrastructures for transport and marketing; and making suitable arrangement for technical services and for acquiring skills and knowledge, the government of the state has done most of the essentials for industrial and service sector growth in the state.
-Yet, the growth rates of the industrial sector and service sectors of the state are lagging behind the desired ones so as to generate sufficient employment opportunities in the state.
-Except tea and petroleum industries, no such heavy and major industries has grown up in the state till now, in spite of endowing with abundant resources (natural, human and capital).
+Liberalizing the investment in most of the economic affairs, making flexibility in registration procedure, providing various incentives such as subsidy and concessional loans, tax concession for sufficient years, developing physical infrastructures for transport and marketing; and making suitable arrangement for technical services and for acquiring skills and knowledge, the government of the state has done most of the industrial sector and service sectors of the state are lagging behind the desired ones so as to generate sufficient employment opportunities in the state.
+Except tea and petroleum industries, no such heavy and major industries has grown up in the state till now , in spite of endowing with abundant resources(natural , human and capital).
 It has occupied a much low rank in all India ranking of states in industrial sphere.